autowarefoundation/autoware.universe/map/lanelet2_extension/README.md

 ## Nodes
 ### lanelet2_extension_sample
 Code for this explains how this lanelet2_extension library is used.
-The executable is not meanto to do anything.
+The executable is not meant to do anything.

 ### autoware_lanelet2_extension
 This node checks if an .osm file follows the Autoware version of Lanelet2 format.